jupyter-server/enterprise_gateway/docs/source/developers/kernel-library.md

 # Standalone Remote Kernel Execution
-## a.k.a "Library Mode"

 Remote kernels can be executed by using the `RemoteKernelManager` class directly.
-This enables running kernels using `ProcessProxy`s without the Enterprise Gateway Webapp.
+This enables running kernels using `ProcessProxy`s without requiring deployment of the Enterprise Gateway web application.
+This approach is also known as _Library Mode_.

 This can be useful in niche situations, for example, using [nbconvert](https://nbconvert.readthedocs.io/) or [nbclient](https://nbclient.readthedocs.io/) to execute a kernel on a remote cluster.